Dasister/Mediafire-api-python-library/README.md

 MediaFire.com-library
 =====================

-This is MediaFire.com API wrapper written in Python.
+This is a MediaFire.com API wrapper written on Python.

+Python version: 2.7